HDFGroup/vol-log-based/sneak_peek.md

   + Fix dataset I/O bug when using "H5S_ALL".
   + Fix calculation for determining whether the file space is interleaving.
   + Fix a bug when memory space and file space have different number of dimensions.
+  + Fix a reference count bug when VOL info is created from a string.
 * New example programs
   + none